 - A subarachnoid haemorrhage (due to a traumatic event)

 Feedback from participants

 Please find below some feedback from participants who have taken part in the programmes that we run.

 - Return To Real Life programme: "When I started the group I thought my life was over.
 The group showed me that’s not true.
 Things might not be the same as before, but they can still be good sometimes better".

 - Lower Limb Group: “My confidence is improving and I am doing more exercise.’’

 We accept referrals from any professional within Herefordshire and from specialist rehabilitation placements around the country.
 Referrals from Powys and Gwent Health Authorities will also be accepted where a contract or appropriate agreement is in place.
-To access the referral form for professionals click here.
+Referral form for professionals.

 How to contact us